-New to Cricut?
-Click here to get my free guide for Cricut Design Space.
+Tip: If you are new to Cricut, click here to get my free guide for Cricut Design Space.

-Then you need to cut your dowels to length.
+Then, you need to cut your dowels to length.
 I used my trees themselves for a rough measurement and marked each dowel.
-Then just cut them off using a saw.
+I recommend just cutting them off using a saw.

 They may want to slide down on you a bit while the glue is still wet.
 You can use a clothespin at the bottom to hold everything up until it dries (see below).

-I love these cute little rustic trees and how perfect they are on my mantel.
-I will be adding them to my holiday decor year after year.
+I love these cute little rustic trees and how perfect they look on my mantel.
+I will definitely be adding them to my holiday decor year after year!

-Imagine an entire forest of these at Christmas and also through the winter months.
-What a cute way to add some festive cheer to your home!
+Imagine an entire forest of these at Christmas and through the winter months.
+They make such a cute way to add some festive cheer to your home!

-So do you love these and want more Cricut ideas for your holiday?
+So, do you love these felt Christmas trees and want more Cricut ideas for your holiday?
 Try the links below!